CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/newimag16.png)

-1. Simlar way you can try with `Sample 2.wav`
+1. Similarly, you can try with `Sample 2.wav`.

    ![](../media/newimag17.png)

-### Task 6: Containerizing and Deploying the AI-Powered Speech-to-Text and Chat Application (Optional task)
+### Task 6: Containerizing and Deploying the AI-Powered Speech-to-Text and Chat Application (Optional Task)

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
-This command builds the container for the chatapp.
+This command builds the container for the chat app.
 Wait while the container builds.

    ```
    docker build -t "chatapp:v1.0.0" .